datarobot/datarobot-user-models/QUICKSTART-FOR-TASKS.md

-# :bowtie: Welcome to Custom Taskss :bowtie:
+# :bowtie: Welcome to Custom Tasks :bowtie:
 *NOTE*: This feature is currently in Beta.
 That means to get access to it, you need to reach out and ask us.
 Please email `sylvain.ferrandiz@datarobot.com` if you are interested.